-Botanically, it is a perennial herbaceous climbing vine belonging to the family of Orchidaceae, in the genus: vanilla.
-Scientific name: Vanilla planifolia.
+Botanically, it is a perennial herbaceous climbing vine belonging to the family of Orchidaceae, in the genus, vanilla.
+Scientific name: Vanilla planifolia (flat-leafed vanilla).

-The vanilla plant has unique growth characteristics.
-It requires a tree or pole support to grow in height.
-A matured vine bears many deep trumpet-shape configuring flowers.
-At its natural habitat, flowers open up just for a day which sooner should be pollinated either by Melipona bee or long beaked humming birds.
+The vanilla is a flowering plant in the orchid family.
+It has unique growth characteristics and requires a tree or pole support to reach heights.
+A grown up vine bears many deep, orange-yellow, trumpet-shaped flowers.
+At its natural habitat, these flowers open up just for a day which sooner should be pollinated either by Melipona bee or long-beaked hummingbirds.
 However, under supervised cultivation farms, they are manually hand-pollinated.
-Vanilla beans now grown at commercially scale in Madagascar, Indonesia, India, Puerto Rica, and West Indies.
+Vanilla beans now are grown at commercially scale in Madagascar, Indonesia, India, Puerto Rica, and West Indies.

-There exist three main cultivars of vanilla.
-Among them, Vanilla planifolia is the most sought-after vanills bean worldwide.
+There exist three main cultivars of vanilla of commercial importance.
+Among them, Vanilla planifolia is the most sought-after beans employed in a variety of confectioneries around the world.
 The other species include Vanilla pompona and Vanilla tahitiensis (grown in Polynesian islands).
 However, their vanillin composition is inferior to Vanilla planifolia.

-Unripe vanilla pods are harvested when they reach 5-8 inches in length, and begin to turn light-yellow.
-They are then blanched briefly in boiling water, sweated, and dried under sun over a period of 2-3 weeks until they become thin, shriveled, dark-brown pods.
+Unripe vanilla pods harvested when they reach 5-8 inches in length and begin to turn light-yellow.
+They are then blanched briefly in boiling water, sweated, and dried under the sun over a period of 2-3 weeks until they become dark-brown shriveled pods.
 Vanillin, a kind of white crystalline efflorescence, appears inside in some of the superior quality pods.

-Vanilla beans are one of the expensive non-pungent spices used especially as a flavoring agent in wide array of sweet-drinks and confectionaries.
+Vanilla beans are one of the expensive non-pungent spices used especially as a flavoring agent in a wide array of sweet drinks and confectionaries.

 Ancient Mayans believed that adding vanilla in drinks would give aphrodisiac effects.
 No modern research study, however, establishes its role in the treatment of sexual dysfunctions.